HAPPINESS - The Intelligent Pursuit of Happiness

 Feeling a little down?
 Maybe you can fake your way into happiness!
 You may have

 more control over your mood than you think.
-According to new research, people who choose
+People who choose

 to act more outgoing or assertive can actually improve their outlook on life.
 The research

-is published in a recent issue of the Journal of Personality and Social Psychology.
+is published in the Journal of Personality and Social Psychology.

 Children and